lshtm-genomics/pathogen-genomics/docs/third-generation-sequencing.md

     Note the ‘mismatch’ column in the left hand pane.
 This metric describes the percentage of bases which do not ‘agree’ with the reference file sequence.

 !!! info
     Try bringing up some of the reads you have worked with in previous session.
-Remember to select the appropriate ‘sorted’ .bam file and the correct reference fasta.
+Remember to select the appropriate `.bam` file and the correct reference fasta.
 Does anything strike you about the contrasting features of the data sets?
 Scrolling downwards in the alignment viewer on IGV, what do you notice about the ‘structures’ formed by the reads?

 !!! question
     === "Question 4"